FK Velež Mostar: Songs

 The official anthem of FK Velež Mostar is Rođeni, Rođeni by Željko Samardžić.
 The text was written by Milenko Mišo Marić.
 The music was composed by Kemal Monteno.
-The first demo recording was done after the Marshall Tito Yugoslav Cup final in 1981 against FK Željezničar Sarajevo.
+The first demo recording was done after the Marshall Tito Yugoslav Cup final in 1981 against Željezničar.
 For the first time, the official club anthem was played before the final of the Marshall Tito Yugoslav Cup in 1986 against GNK Dinamo Zagreb.
 It was also played live at the Bijeli Brijeg Stadium by Željko Samardžić in 1987 before the Uefa cup game against Borussia Dortmund.
 The official anthem of the club's ultras group Red Army Mostar is Ili grmi il' se zemlja trese by MO Selection Band.
 Later, a band called Red Army Band recorded seven songs that quickly became popular among Velež fans.
 Other artists did the same too, so today there are a lot of recorded songs about the red club from Mostar.

+February Tournament

+In 1965, to commemorate 20 years of the liberation of Mostar by Yugoslav partisans, a football tournament was organized by Velež and the city's government at the Bijeli Brijeg stadium.
+It was held every year from 1965 and 1992, ending due to the outbreak of the Bosnian War and Velež no longer being able to play on the Bijeli Brijeg stadium.
+The tournament was revived in 2023 with U-19 youth teams, but the organizers said they hope to return to senior teams as soon as possible.

+The tournament featured many notable club and national teams, the latter of which included Poland and the Soviet Union.
+Velež has won 16 editions of the February Tournament, 15 of which with their senior team.
+That is more than all other winning teams combined.
+In addition to this, Velež's own Dušan Bajević holds the record for most appearances, as well as most goals in the tournament.